 In the early 1960's, a number of import restrictions were lifted and BAL-AMi found themselves competing to sell the 'J' and 'K' models against the American AMi versions being sold by other UK agents.
 Wurlitzers, Seeburgs and Rock-Olas were also now free to enter the country.

 What turned out to be the last model built by BAL-AMi was the New Yorker.
 This was a hotch-potch of a machine using parts from the model 'K' and the front grille and star from the mark one Continental.

-Samuel Norman died in March 1962 of leukaemia aged only 47.
-It is believed that his family took over the running of the company but encountered some serious industrial unrest problems in 1963.
+Samuel Norman died in March 1962 of leukemia aged only 47.
+Details of what became of the jukebox operation at Balfour after this are sketchy.
 Around about the same time, the AMi corporation in the USA merged with Rowe, creating an even more powerful competitor.
-In the face of such difficulties, the decision was taken to cease jukebox production for good.
+Whatever the circumstances, a decision was taken to cease jukebox production for good.
 A sad end to an exciting 12 years !

 As well as continuing to make spares for BAL-AMi jukeboxes, the engineering side of the company continued to manufacture record players, ice cream machines, and aircraft engine parts for Rolls Royce, including turbine blades for Concorde.
 They were also heavily involved in work for the TSR2 fighter aircraft, but that was cancelled by the Government of the day in favour of the American F111 swing wing fighter.
 Balfour eventually closed its doors for the last time in the early 1970s.

 (With thanks to Tony Holmes, Terry Lovell , and Keith Hutchinson for much of the information contained in the above article.)

 How much of a BAL-AMi jukebox was "Made in Britain" ?

 As an addendum to the above short history, a visitor to this web site, John Adams, has written a very interesting article analysing the British content of a G80: